Topic "Disabilities" in Chinese - total 8 documentsTitle: Caring for someone with a disability-Western Services? (Bilingual version)

 Title: Disability support pension (bilingual version)

 Summary: This translated resource outlines the Disability Support Pension that provides financial support for people who have a physical, intellectual or psychiatric condition.
-It outlines eligibility for the pension, process of claiming the pension and the associated Job Capacity Assessment and Disability Medical Assessment.
+It outlines eligibility for the pension, the process of claiming the pension and the associated Job Capacity Assessment and Disability Medical Assessment.

 Title: Growing together